amymayadi/git5/git1.md

 6. Add one line in br2.

+7. Hey hey on master parallel with br2

 8. Balabala on br2.

-7. Hey hey on master parallel with br2
+conflict resolved, done!

 9. Line 9 on rebasebr.